Qabel/qabel.github.io/Components-Drop.md

 IMPORTANT: Messages in the protocol are not necessarily persistent.
 They exist only temporarily with delayed expiration.
 The actual expiration date is depended upon disk space and other configurations, which will be defined later on.

-### New analogy
+### New analogyIn contrast to a classic dead drop, this protocol does not intent to
-In contrast to a classic dead drop, this protocol does not intent to keep the drop location secret.
+keep the drop location secret.
 It is more like an openly visible and publicly accessible array of mail boxes where everyone can put messages in a box or can observe the present content of a box.

-If two or more people want to secretly share information, they conspire and choose one box as well as an encoding that only they will understand.
+If two or more people want to secretly share information, they conspire and choose one box as well as an encryption that only they will understand.
-The possessor of the information puts his encoded message in the chosen box.
+The possessor of the information puts his encrypted message in the chosen box.
 Later on, the other conspiracy members visit the chosen box and read the left message.

-Up to now, every outsider can watch the conspiracy, see as well the disposition of the message as well as the visits of the other members.
+Up to now, every outsider can watch the conspiracy, see the disposition of the message as well as the visits of the other members.
-He might even go to the box himself and try to decode the deposited message (which is unlikely to succeed if the encoding is good).
+He might even go to the box himself and try to decrypt the deposited message (which is unlikely to succeed if the encryption is good).
-Imagine other independent groups choosing boxes for disposition of encoded messages.
-By chance, two groups may choose the same box so that two differently encoded messages are in the box.
+Imagine other independent groups choosing boxes for disposition of encrypt messages.
+By chance, two groups may choose the same box so that two differently encrypted messages are in the box.
 Observing their box, the members of both groups might me irritated by the foreign, unreadable message, but are nevertheless able to read their own message.